Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dp77ih_XmkY,565.625,573.0833333333334.md

 ### Transcript

-> At least in the game we've added more traversal options Where you can now use a zipline to travel from power pole to power pole in your base
+> This sucks At least in the game we've added more traversal options Where you can now use a zipline to travel from power pole to power pole in your base We made it to the top floor!